 The ARCHIVE at Pine Mountain Settlement is more than just a room of material about dead people and disappeared buildings and mountainsides.
-It is the aggregate of a fully sentient institution and people, as the hidden note suggests.
-Pine Mountain Settlement School IS in its totality, an archive, a special collection, a library, a national treasure, and a very difficult entity to fully gather under the rubric of what many believe to be the traditional “ARCHIVE.”
-It is a protected National Historic Register site, but that is a preservation title that only begins to describe the ARCHIVE that is its totality.
+It is the aggregate of a fully sentient institution and people, as the discovered note above suggests, Pine Mountain Settlement School IS in its totality, an archive, a special collection, a library, a national treasure, and a very difficult entity to fully gather under the rubric of what many believe to be the traditional “ARCHIVE.”
+It is a protected National Register of Historic Places Site, but that is a preservation title that only begins the process of discovery described by the ARCHIVE materials and the place in its totality.

 SETTLEMENT INSTITUTIONS OF APPALACHIA (SIA)

 The ARCHIVE of Pine Mountain Settlement School joins the historical collections of the handful of surviving rural settlement institutions of Appalachia.
 Under the title of Settlement Institutions of Appalachia (SIA), these institutions joined in a partnership in the early 1980s to develop a conservation and preservation strategy that would protect their unique historical collections.
-Those collections were described as the records of unique, but poorly characterized, and often stereotyped people that needed to be “saved.”
+These collections were described as the records of a unique, but poorly characterized, and often stereotyped, people that needed to be “saved.”
 This was not baptism.
 It was a capture.
-The “save” would capture the original documents and images in a new medium, called microfilm — literally “small film.”
-Microform was a conservation medium popular at the time for its supposed longevity if stored under proper conditions.
-It has more recently been under debate as to its ability to “preserve” but, more importantly, its ability to provide a long-term and engaging solution to access.
+The anticipated “save” would capture the original documents and images in a new medium, called microfilm — literally “small film.”
+Microform, the over-arching medium, was a conservation medium popular at the time (1980s) for its supposed longevity if stored under proper conditions.
+More recently the medium has been under debate as to its ability to live up to its “preservation” life-span.
+But, more importantly, it allowed the duplication of collections and the ability to provide a longer-term life while offering a less engaging solution to access.

 It is important to note that the ARCHIVE at Pine Mountain Settlement School IS NOT the surrogate special collection captured within the microform celluloid and the contact prints.
 That is only a small fraction of the Pine Mountain Settlement School ARCHIVE and the Community that created it.
 Again, the collection context and its inherent issues were not fully acknowledged by either party.
 But, then, the Pine Mountain Settlement School is an uneasy captive that does not yield up its secrets and joys and sense of place in surrogates.
 The Pine Mountain Settlement School archival materials at Berea have been pulled from their site and the process made uncomfortable from the beginning, as the correspondence suggests.